Distinguished Professor of Physics

 B.Sc., Physics, Technion-Israel Institute of Technology Haifa, Israel, 1965

 Teaching Certificate, University of British Columbia Vancouver, Canada, 1977

 Office: 122c Luerssen Building

 Dr. Daniel B. Litvin is a Distinguished Professor of Physics in the Eberly College of Science.
-He has published over one hundred scientific publications including three books and, as principle investigator, received over fifteen years of research grant support from the National Science Foundation.
-Dr. Litvin has been awarded an Amoco Foundation Outstanding Teaching Award for excellence in teaching at the undergraduate level, and a Penn State Berks Outstanding Teaching Award.
+He has published over one hundred and twenty scientific publications including five books and received research support from the National Science Foundation and the National Academy of Sciences.
+Dr. Litvin has been awarded an Amoco Foundation Outstanding Teaching Award for excellence in teaching at the undergraduate level, a Penn State Berks Outstanding Teaching Award, and a Penn State Berks Outstanding Researcher Award.

 His current research interests include the symmetry based prediction of physical properties of crystals and group theoretical applications in physics and crystallography.
-He is a member of the Commissions on Crystallographic Nomenclature, on International Tables and on Mathematical and Theoretical Crystallography of the IUCr: The International Union of Crystallography.
+He is a member of the Commissions on Crystallographic Nomenclature, on International Tables, on Magnetic Structures, and a consultant to the Commission on Mathematical and Theoretical Crystallography of the IUCr: The International Union of Crystallography.

 Most Recent Publications: